-A correlation between knowledge of vitiligo and attitudes towards individuals with vitiligo was also found, broadly showing that those well-informed
+A correlation between knowledge of vitiligo and attitudes towards individuals with vitiligo was also found, broadly showing that those well-informed about the disease usually exhibit fewer negative attitudes and more positive ones.

-Awareness initiatives, including public or hospital-based vitiligo campaigns on the signs and symptoms of vitiligo, were found to be lacking across countries aside from Italy and the Netherlands, leaving many without basic information about vitiligo.
+Awareness initiatives, including public or hospitalbased vitiligo campaigns on the signs and symptoms of vitiligo, were found to be lacking across countries aside from Italy and the Netherlands, leaving many without basic information about vitiligo.